noondaysun/recipes/to-try/xocolatl.md

 **Method**

->Bring 1 &frac12; cup water to a boil in a pot and, add the chilli pepper, seeds included, to the boiling water and cook at a boil for 5 to 10 minutes. <br />
+><p>Bring 1 &frac12; cup water to a boil in a pot and, add the chilli pepper, seeds included, to the boiling water and cook at a boil for 5 to 10 minutes. </p>
->Strain the chili pepper and seeds from the water.
-Then return the water to the pot. <br />
+><p>Strain the chili pepper and seeds from the water.
+Then return the water to the pot. </p>
->Add 4 cups water to the chili pepper-infused water, reduce heat to medium-low, and bring to a slow boil. <br />
+><p>Add 4 cups water to the chili pepper-infused water, reduce heat to medium-low, and bring to a slow boil. </p>
->Stir the cocoa powder and vanilla extract into the boiling water; cook and stir until the powder dissolves completely, 5 to 10 minutes.
+><p>Stir the cocoa powder and vanilla extract into the boiling water; cook and stir until the powder dissolves completely, 5 to 10 minutes. </p>

 Recipe from [Xocolatl (Aztec Chocolate)](https://www.allrecipes.com/recipe/216166/xocolatl-aztec-chocolate/)